 Keep Your Cat Safe During A House Fire

-- Keep your cat’s carrier near the door so first responders can use it if necessary to carry your cat to safety.
+- Keep your cat’s carrier near the door so first responders can use it to carry your cat to safety.
 Cats often wait at doors and run out when firefighters come in.

 - Make sure your cat is microchipped or wearing an identification collar.
-This will help reunite you with your kitty as quickly as possible if they escape and get lost.
+This will help reunite you with your kitty if they escape and get lost.

 - Confine cats in areas near an entry door when you leave the house so firefighters can find them easily.
 Pets are more likely to suffer injury or die in fires when they are locked in carriers or rooms away from exits.